 Internal reviews were made during the year in relation to the anti-corruption, fraud and money laundering policies.
-Albeit already in place, the policies were updated and an employee hand book was introduced and made available for all staff.
-The policies cover detailed procedures in relation to staff duties in relation to fraud and bribery and a clear reporting line to inform management or third parties in relation to the above.
+No changes were made to the employee hand book available for all staff.
+The policies cover detailed procedures in relation to staff duties in relation to fraud and bribery and a clear reporting lines to inform management or third parties in relation to the above.
 The policies in relation to both have been made available on the website, and distributed to all employees.